-- 1. Good Battery Positive Post
+- Good Battery Positive Terminal

-- 2. Good Battery Negative Post
+- 2. Good Battery Negative Terminal

-- 3. Discharged Battery Positive Post
+- 3. Discharged Battery Remote Positive terminal

-- 4. Discharged Battery Negative Grounding Point
+4. Discharged Battery Remote Negative Ground Terminal

-The jump start positive post (1) and negative post (2) are on the battery of the vehicle providing the jump start.
+The jump start positive terminal (1) and negative post (2) are on the battery of the vehicle providing the jump start.

-The jump start positive post (3) and the negative grounding point (4) for the discharged battery are on the passenger side of the vehicle.
+The jump start remote positive terminal (3) and the remote negative ground terminal (4) for the discharged battery are on the passenger side of the vehicle

 The positive jump start connection for the discharged battery is under a red cover.
 Remove the cover to expose the terminal.

-1. Check the other vehicle.
+Check the other vehicle.
 It must have a 12-volt battery with a negative ground system.